- View or modify configuration settings

 2. View or modify configuration settings

-To view or modify configuration settings in Dundas BI, go to the main menu and click the Admin button.
+To view or modify configuration settings in Dundas BI, click Admin in the main menu on the left.

 The configuration settings are displayed in a table.

 By default, advanced settings (such as App DB Query Timeout) are hidden.
 To see the complete list of settings, click the Advanced Settings icon on the toolbar.
 Advanced settings are displayed in italics.

 2.2.
 Filter by category or search for settings